-- Throughout the world, there is a desperate need to improve vehicle fuel economy for the purposes of preventing global warming and reducing exhaust gas emissions that affect human health.
+• Throughout the world, there is a desperate need to improve vehicle fuel economy for the purposes of preventing global warming and reducing exhaust gas emissions that affect human health.
 Diesel engine vehicles are highly acclaimed in Europe, due to the good fuel economy that diesel fuel offers.
-On the other hand, the "nitrogen oxides (NOx)" and "particulate matter (PM)" contained in the exhaust gas must be greatly reduced to meet exhaust gas regulations, and technology is being actively developed for the sake of improved fuel economy and reduced exhaust gases. - < NOTE > - For more information on particulate matter (PM), see the material at the end of this document. - A. Demands on Diesel Vehicles - Reduce exhaust gases (NOx, PM, carbon monoxide (CO), hydrocarbon (HC) and smoke). - Improve fuel economy. - Reduce noise. - Improve power output and driving performance. - B. Transition of Exhaust Gas Regulations (Example of Large Vehicle Diesel Regulations) The EURO IV regulations take effect in Europe from 2005, and the 2004 MY regulations take effect in North America from 2004.
+On the other hand, the "nitrogen oxides (NOx)" and "particulate matter (PM)" contained in the exhaust gas must be greatly reduced to meet exhaust gas regulations, and technology is being actively developed for the sake of improved fuel economy and reduced exhaust gases.

+(1) Demands on Diesel Vehicles

+- Reduce exhaust gases (NOx, PM, carbon monoxide (CO), hydrocarbon (HC) and smoke). - · Improve fuel economy. - · Reduce noise. - Improve power output and driving performance.

+(2) Transition of Exhaust Gas Regulations (Example of Large Vehicle Diesel Regulations)

+The EURO IV regulations take effect in Europe from 2005, and the 2004 MY regulations take effect in North America from 2004.
 Furthermore, the EURO V regulations will take effect in Europe from 2008, and the 2007 MY regulations will take effect in North America from 2007.
 Through these measures, PM and NOx emissions are being reduced in stages.